frozenproof/nckh2_real_2.0/README.md

 - Completed minting (static demo): Static minting by creating NFT from IPFS uploaded with Pinata service.
 - Completed files transfering demo using post method with Rest API
 - Currently making dynamic minting
+- Completed testing for multiple files transferring on Rest APi (Originally used formiddable , now switching to multer )

 ##Side by side projects##